Chart Color Schemes

 The level of general health in Forrestfield - Wattle Grove is notably higher than the national average with prevalence of common health conditions low among the general population though higher than the nation's average across older, at risk cohorts

-Forrestfield - Wattle Grove shows superior health outcomes with low prevalence of common conditions among its general population compared to national averages.
-However, older and at-risk cohorts have higher rates.
+Forrestfield - Wattle Grove shows better-than-average health outcomes with a low prevalence of common conditions among its general population.
+However, older and at-risk cohorts have higher rates compared to national averages, with private health cover at approximately 52% of the total population (~11,821 people), slightly above Greater Perth's average of 55.7%.

 Frequently Asked Questions - Health